 - Milk: Parents can purchase milk for their children; it will be available at lunch each school day.
 The only option is plain, 1% milk.
 Chocolate or other flavored milk is not offered, nor is skim, 2% or whole milk.
 Organic milk also is not an option at this time, although the District continues to seek organic milk vendors producing in ½ pint containers.

 - Early Learners Program: The District’s early childhood program offers half and full-day options.
-Half-day tuition is $4,750.
-Full-day tuition is $8,950.
+Half-day tuition is $5,250.
+Full-day tuition is $9,950.
 The District sets up a default payment plan of ten payments of either $475 or $895 in Family Access.
-You must pay at least the first installment by July 1, 2019, to avoid the $25 late fee and then can choose to pay the remaining installments monthly or all at one time.
+You must pay at least the first installment by the deadline (TBD) and then can choose to pay the remaining installments monthly or all at one time.
 Families of preschool students who request additional childcare will pay $175 per month for before-school childcare and $175 per month for after-school childcare.

-- Middle School Incidental Fees: The middle schools have worked to determine all anticipated incidental fees charged throughout the year; they will be added to Family Access in May and due by July 1.
+- Middle School Incidental Fees: The middle schools have worked to determine all anticipated incidental fees charged throughout the year; they will be added to Family Access in May and due in the fall.
 Some of the school fees are mandatory, while others are optional.
 They include fees for novels, locks, PE uniforms, field trips and eighth grade graduation.
 Click here to see more detail about incidental fees.

 District fees that are assigned later in the school year include: